nilsmehlhorn/blog/posts/observe-directive/index.md

 ## Deconstructing ngIf and AsyncPipe

-Getting reactive data into the view involves defining the observable in our component and binding it by combining the NgIf directive and AsyncPipe through the infamous `as` syntax.
+Getting reactive data into the view involves defining the observable in our component and binding it by combining the NgIf directive and AsyncPipe through the famous `as` syntax.

 Keep in mind though that you won't be able to use the AsyncPipe when dealing with observables that represent an action - for example when you're updating a user based on a button click.